The scene where Queen Gertrude describes Ophelia’s death in Hamlet is one of the most poignant moments in Shakespeare’s play.

 To muddy death.

-And so Ophelia dies, alone with her flowers.
-Gertrude describes her as ‘mermaid like’ as if in attempt to beautify the ugliness of death.
+And so Ophelia dies a watery death, alone with her flowers.
+Gertrude describes her as mermaid like in an attempt to beautify the ugliness of death.

 Millais set up a series of oil lamps under a bathtub in order to keep the water she posed in a comfortable temperature.
 The lamps did not last, however, and Siddal posed for hours in the cold, never saying a word.